The install phase is very

 Two macros exist for this situation.
 The advantage of

-using these macros instead of cp
+using these macros instead of cp is that

 they guarantee proper file ownership and permissions on target

 files.
-The first macro, COPYTREE_BIN
+The first macro, COPYTREE_BIN, will

 set all the installed files to be executable, thus being

-suitable for installing into PREFIX/bin
+suitable for installing into PREFIX/bin.

-The second macro, COPYTREE_SHARE
+The second macro, COPYTREE_SHARE, does not

 set executable permissions on files, and is therefore suitable